scorelab/Codelabz/README.md

     2. [Import and Export:-](#import-and-export-)
 # CodeLabz

-CodeLabz is a platform where the users can engage with online tutorials and the organizations can create tutorials for the users.
-The platform will be developed using ReactJS frontend library and the backend will be developed using the Google Cloud Firestore and Google Firebase Real-Time database.
+CodeLabz is a platform where the users can engage in different online tutorials and the organizations can create tutorials for the users.
+The platform is being developed using ReactJS frontend library and the backend is being developed using the Google Cloud Firestore and Google Firebase Real-Time database.

 # Deployed on